PrashantYadav05/DataPreprationAndFeatureEngineering/README.md

 * Performing winsorization
 * Capping the variable at arbitrary maximum and minimum values
 * Performing zero-coding – capping the variable values at zero

+## Dimesionality reduction:
+* How to Perform SVD Dimensionality Reduction